Spectral sequences of a Morse shelling: Spectral sequences

 \begin{ex} 1) Any shelling of the boundary of a convex simplicial polytope given by \cite{BruMan} provides a Morse shelling which uses only basic tiles among which a single closed simplex and a single open one.
 The spectral sequences given by Theorem \ref{theointro2} degenerate at the first page and compute the (co)homology of a sphere.

-2) The Morse shellings of any closed connected triangulated surface given by Theorem $1.3$ of \cite{SaWel2} can also be chosen to use a single closed simplex and a single open one by construction.
-Then, the spectral sequences given by Theorem \ref{theointro2} again degenerate at the first page and compute the (co)homology of the surface as the number of critical tiles of each index it uses.
+2) The Morse shellings of any closed connected triangulated surface given by Theorem $1.3$ of \cite{SaWel2} can also be chosen to use a single closed simplex by construction, see Theorem $4.1$ of \cite{Wel2}.
+Then, the spectral sequences given by Theorem \ref{theointro2} again degenerate at the first page whenever the Morse shelling uses a single open simplex as well and they compute then the (co)homology of the surface as the number of critical tiles of each index it uses.

-3) In the case of the Morse shelled octahedron depicted in Figure \ref{figOctahedron} -taken out from \cite{Wel}-, where the numbers appearing in Figure \ref{figOctahedron} indicate the shelling order, the spectral sequences given by Theorem \ref{theointro2} degenerate at the second page.
+3) In the case of the Morse shelled octahedron depicted in Figure \ref{figOctahedron} -taken out from \cite{Wel1}-, where the numbers appearing in Figure \ref{figOctahedron} indicate the shelling order, the spectral sequences given by Theorem \ref{theointro2} degenerate at the second page.
 Indeed, the (co)homology classes of the pair of critical tiles with shelling orders $6$ and $7$, which have consecutive indices one and two, get killed already at this second page.

 \end{ex}